 Web 3.0 and its Impacts

 We are excited about the paradigm shift that Web 3.0 will bring in the following decade because of its promises, opportunities, and enhancements.
+One area that will be significantly impacted is marketing, giving rise to the concept of web3 marketing.
 Web 3.0 is distinct and founded on the semantic web concept, in contrast to Web 1.0, which was more static or undeviating in nature, and Web 2.0, which was a repository of user-generated material.
 The latest entrant seeks to deliver a better and more relevant internet experience by continuously analyzing users’ digital footprints.

 By addressing the most pervasive issues of the Internet era – data protection and privacy, and ownership, Web 3.0 can build a new iteration of the inventors’ economy.